MattiaDif/Tcl-Vivado/README.md

 5) Source the script using the command to generate bitstream: `source "path_to_your_script/bitstream_prj.tcl"`

+## REFERENCE
+If you use this repo, please cite:

+"Di Florio, M. Tcl-Vivado (Version 1.0.0) [Computer software]. https://github.com/MattiaDif/Tcl-Vivado"

-## NOTES
+## Notes
-To contribute refers to the dev branch!
+To contribute refers to the *dev* branch!
 Thanks and see you around! :)